 In the summer of 2016, Danville's Pioneer Playhouse produced a play, "Good Blues Tonight!" about Second Street in the 1950s.
 Written by Robby Henson, award-winning producer, director, and writer, and son of the Playhouse's founder, the play chronicled the plight of the "Dorian Hall" which was gambled away, and which the community tried to save.
 The play featured Clark Janell Davis, Miss Kentucky 2015, and several other local actors.
 The play was written with the assistance of Charles Grey, John Davis, Caroline Prince, Martha Grey, and Michael Hughes, and was presented in July 2016 in Danville, and re-created for the Lyric Theatre in Lexington in May 2017.
 One feature of "Good Blues Tonight!" is that it is universal, that it could describe African American communities throughout the country.
 Incidentally, attendance at the Danville performances broke Pioneer Playhouse records, as many people, white and Black, came from all over Kentucky and nearby states, to reminisce and to learn about the "feel" of Second Street.
-1964
+968

-For Kentucky's 225th Birthday, 1 June 2017, a permanent display of African American history opened in Grayson's Tavern, then the offices of the Convention and Visitor's Bureau.
-Ironically, the building once owned by Black barber, Either One Richardson, now hosted a display of Black history, and in another building (the Watts-Bell House) on Constitution Square, Richardson's home is now an office of the Economic Development Partnership.
+For Kentucky's 225th Birthday, 1 June 2017, a display of African American history opened in Grayson's Tavern, then the offices of the Convention and Visitor's Bureau (sadly now closed).
+Ironically, the building once owned by Black barber, Either One Richardson, for a few years hosted a display of Black history.